derektypist/project-euler-067/README.md

 Find the maximum total from top to bottom in `numTriangle`, a 2D array containing a triangle with one-hundred rows.

 Information at [Project Euler 067](https://projecteuler.net/problem=67)

+## UX

+**User Stories**

+As a user, I expect the function `maximumPathSumII(numTriangle)` to return a number.

+As a user, I expect the function `maximumPathSumII(numTriangle)` to return 7273.

+User Stories on function `maximumPathSumII(numTriangle)` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 067](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-67-maximum-path-sum-ii)

+**Information Architecture**

+The function `maximumPathSumII(triangle)` returns a number, where triangle is a 2D Array.